nooblk-98/php-docker-nginx/README.md

 * **Logs** redirected to `stdout` / `stderr` (Docker native)
 * **Security-focused**: runs with minimal privileges
 * **Optimized** for production environments

 ---

+## 🖥️ Platform Support

+✅ **Supports both ARM64 and AMD64 architectures**
+This image is built with multi-architecture support and runs seamlessly on:

+* Apple Silicon (M1/M2)
+* AWS Graviton
+* Intel/AMD-based servers and desktops

+---